 Office of Energy Efficiency and Renewable Energy, Department of Energy.

-Today's notice grants an Interim Waiver to Heat Transfer Products, Inc. (HTP) and publishes HTP's Petition for Waiver from the existing Department of Energy (the Department or DOE) test procedure for commercial water heaters.
-HTP claims that it cannot demonstrate compliance with the new energy efficiency requirements for commercial water heating products that became effective October 29, 2003, for some of its water heater models, using the current test procedure.
+Today's notice grants an Interim Waiver to American Water Heater Company (AWH) and publishes AWH's Petition for Waiver from the existing Department of Energy (the Department or DOE) test procedure for commercial water heaters.
+AWH claims that it cannot demonstrate compliance with the new energy efficiency requirements for commercial water heating products that became effective October 29, 2003, for some of its water heater models, using the current test procedure.
 The test procedure for measuring compliance with the new standards was published as a proposed rule on August 9, 2000, and has not yet been finalized.
 As part of today's action, the Department is also soliciting comments, data, and information with respect to the Petition for Waiver.

 FOR FURTHER INFORMATION CONTACT:

 Mohammed Khan, U.S. Department of Energy, Building Technologies Program, Mail Stop EE-2J, Forrestal Building, 1000 Independence Avenue, SW, Washington, DC 20585-0121, (202) 586-7892; e-mail: Mohammed.Khan@ ee.doe.gov; or Francine Pinto, Esq., or Thomas DePriest, Esq., U.S. Department of Energy, Office of General Counsel, Mail Stop GC-72, Forrestal Building, 1000 Independence Avenue, SW., Washington, DC 20585-0103, (202) 586-9507; e-mail: Francine.Pinto@ hq.doe.gov, or Thomas.DePriest@ hq.doe.gov.End Further Info End Preamble Start Supplemental Information